 Where should we stay at Disneyland?

 I'm going to be honest…I'm pretty novice when it comes to hotel prices at Disneyland.
-I know you can buy package vacations through Disney hotels, which gives perks like more Magic Mornings, arcade tokens to use in the hotel arcade, a shuttle to/from the park, etc. If you do that, I trust Get Away Today.
+I know you can buy package vacations through Disney hotels, which gives perks like more Extra Magic Hour (sorta the same as Magic Morning), arcade tokens to use in the hotel arcade, a shuttle to/from the park, etc. If you do that, I trust Get Away Today.
 I've worked with them before and they are awesome and legit.
 I did some searching and you'd be lucky to get even a cheap-o hotel around Disneyland for $150/night.

 For me and my family…